Hans Bethe: Early life

-His father accepted a position as professor and director of the Institute of Physiology at the University of Kiel in 1912, and the family moved into the director's apartment at the institute.
+His father accepted a position as professor and director of the Institute of Physiology at Kiel University in 1912, and the family moved into the director's apartment at the institute.
 Initially, he was schooled privately by a professional teacher as part of a group of eight girls and boys.
-The family moved again in 1915 when his father became the head of the new Institute of Physiology at the Goethe University Frankfurt.
+The family moved again in 1915 when his father became the head of the new Institute of Physiology at the University of Frankfurt am Main.

 Bethe attended the Goethe-Gymnasium in Frankfurt, Germany.
 His education was interrupted in 1916, when he contracted tuberculosis, and he was sent to Bad Kreuznach to recuperate.
 By 1917, he had recovered sufficiently to attend the local Realschule and the following year, he was sent to the Odenwaldschule, a private, coeducational boarding school.
 He attended the Goethe-Gymnasium again for his final three years of secondary schooling, from 1922 to 1924.

 Having passed his Abitur, Bethe entered the University of Frankfurt in 1924.
 He decided to major in chemistry.
 The instruction in physics was poor, and while there were distinguished mathematicians in Frankfurt such as Carl Ludwig Siegel and Otto Szász, Bethe disliked their approaches, which presented mathematics without reference to the other sciences.
 Bethe found that he was a poor experimentalist who destroyed his lab coat by spilling sulfuric acid on it, but he found the advanced physics taught by the associate professor, Walter Gerlach, more interesting.
-Gerlach left in 1925 and was replaced by Karl Meissner, who advised Bethe that he should go to a university with a better school of theoretical physics, specifically the University of Munich, where he could study under Arnold Sommerfeld.
+Gerlach left in 1925 and was replaced by Karl Meissner, who advised Bethe that he should go to a university with a better school of theoretical physics, specifically the Ludwig-Maximilians-Universität München, where he could study under Arnold Sommerfeld.

-Bethe entered the University of Munich in April 1926, where Sommerfeld took him on as a student on Meissner's recommendation.
+Bethe entered the Ludwig-Maximilians-Universität München in April 1926, where Sommerfeld took him on as a student on Meissner's recommendation.
 Sommerfeld taught an advanced course on differential equations in physics, which Bethe enjoyed.
 Because he was such a renowned scholar, Sommerfeld frequently received advance copies of scientific papers, which he put up for discussion at weekly evening seminars.
 When Bethe arrived, Sommerfeld had just received Erwin Schrödinger's papers on wave mechanics.